percy-xu/cicc/Industry Momentum + CAPE/README.md

 #### Description

 My index is, in essence, an **"index of indices"** - much like a fund of funds (FOF) in terms of structure.
-For this project, I am defining the *TBD* as the stock selection universe.
+For this project, I am defining the WIND Industry Index Series including 11 sectors (much like the GICS&reg; it bases on) as the stock selection universe.

 At a cross-section, the Relative CAPE ratio is computed for every industry.
 Industries are then ranked by their Relative CAPE ratios.
-The *TBD*(top quintile) industries with the highest Relative CAPE ratio are underweighted and the *TBD*(bottom quintile) industries with the lowest Relative CAPE ratio are overweighted.
+The 2 (top quintile) industries with the highest Relative CAPE ratio are underweighted and the 2 (bottom quintile) industries with the lowest Relative CAPE ratio are overweighted.

-This leaves us with *TBD* remaining industries.
+This leaves us with 7 remaining industries.
 By calculating each industry's performance in the past 6 months, we categorize them into winners and losers.
-To conform the number of over/underweighted industries based on Relative CAPE ratios, the top *TBD* winners (industries with strong momentum) are overweighted and the bottom *TBD* losers (industries with weak momentum) are underweighted.
+To conform with the number of over/underweighted industries based on Relative CAPE ratios, the top 2 winners (industries with strong momentum) are overweighted and the bottom 2 losers (industries with weak momentum) are underweighted.

 #### Weighting Scheme